JKPearce/Prntsc-Randomiser/README.md

 # webscraper
-Scraping random https://prnt.sc/ links to get images and display
+Goal: Scraping random https://prnt.sc/ links to get images and display
+Current: A button going to a random prnt.sc image